BeelGroup/Docear-Online-HTW---Vagrant/README.md

 ## SSH
 * Linux: vagrant ssh
 * Windows: Putty with user vagrant, password vagrant and port 2222 on 127.0.0.1
+* further information to work with the server: https://github.com/Docear/HTW-Frontend/wiki/Deployment

 ## Working with the VM